 Architecture

-wstGBP is a single deployment of the MaseerOne tokenization framework.
-The token contract holds six immutable references to the modules that govern pricing, market state, issuance, compliance, and settlement.
+wstGBP is a single deployment of a modular tokenization framework.
+The token contract holds six immutable references to the modules that govern pricing, market state, issuance, ban-list screening, and settlement.
 Most modules sit behind upgradeable proxies; the token itself is not a proxy.

 The ERC-20 users hold.
 It exposes mint, redeem, and exit, standard ERC-20 +